by Matt Slick

 - "I said to them, “If it is good in your sight, give me my wages; but if not, never mind!”
 So they weighed out thirty shekels of silver as my wages.
 13 Then the LORD said to me, “Throw it to the potter, that magnificent price at which I was valued by them.”
 So I took the thirty shekels of silver and threw them to the potter in the house of the LORD."

 After Judas betrayed Jesus for 30 pieces of silver, he threw the money back at them and went out and hung himself (Matthew 27:3-5).
-But because it was blood money, money that was used for the life of a person, it could not be put back in the temple treasury.
+But because it was blood money, money that was used for the life of a person, it could not be put back into the temple treasury.
 Therefore, the Jews used it to buy that plot of land.

 Matthew 27:6-8, "The chief priests took the pieces of silver and said, “It is not lawful to put them into the temple treasury, since it is the price of blood.”
 7 And they conferred together and with the money bought the Potter’s Field as a burial place for strangers.
 8 For this reason that field has been called the Field of Blood to this day."